Pecunia201/midnight-discord/README.md

-# midnight
+# midnight-orange

 a darkened discord theme with rounded chat and sidebars.
+An orange flavor with slightly warmer colors.

 <img src="screenshot.png">